-All through first grade, teachers will work hard to help your child learn as many “sight” words as possible.
+All throughout first grade, teachers work hard to help your child learn as many “sight” words as possible.
 Sight words are short words that appear again and again in our language that children should recognize instantly, and learning them thoroughly is a big boost for any young reader.
-Here’s an outdoor activity that uses chalk and a wet sponge to help reinforce recognition of common written words and assists your child's spelling abilities.
-This is a great game for a hot, summer day and a great way to build their spelling and reading skills!
+Here’s an outdoor activity that uses chalk and a wet sponge to help reinforce recognition of common written words and bolster your child's spelling abilities.
+This is a great game for a hot, summer day and the perfect way to build spelling and reading skills!

-- Dunk the sponge in the pail of water, and take turns throwing the wet sponge at each the word.
+Dunk the sponge in the pail of water, and take turns throwing the wet sponge at each word.
 See how long it takes to "melt" away the sight word.

-- Once the word is completely gone, have a little contest to see if your child can remember how that meltaway word was spelled.
-If she's not sure, pull out that chalk and those sponges again and be prepared for hours of fun.
+Once the word is completely gone, put your kid's memory to the test and see if she can remember how that meltaway word was spelled.
+If she's not sure, pull out that chalk and those sponges again.
+Be prepared for hours of fun!